unkyulee/micro-journal/micro-journal-rev-4-revamp/story.md

 ## Closing Thoughts

-Building Rev.4.Revamp wasn't just about solving a keyboard problem.
+Building the Micro Journal Rev.4.Revamp wasn't just about solving a keyboard problem.
 It was about bringing an idea to life with my own hands.
-From sketches on Fusion 360 to 3D-printed parts, circuits, and finally the satisfying click of the keys under my fingers, every step felt alive with possibility.
+From sketches on Fusion 360 to 3D printed parts, circuits, and finally the satisfying click of the keys under my fingers, every step felt alive with possibility.
 There's a quiet joy in holding something that exists only because you decided to make it real.

 Projects like this aren't perfect products off a shelf.
 They're full of small decisions, compromises, and experiments that tell a story not just of the device, but of the process itself.
 Every revision carries a bit of that curiosity and playfulness, a trace of the person who built it.